yaroslawliker/haskell-bellman-ford-parallel/README.md

 ```
 where `300` is number of graph nodes (vertices) to generate.
 You can specify your own
 amount of nodes by changing this number to anything you like.
 You also can
-the examples or add the one's you'd like.
+remove the examples or add the one's you'd like.

 Amount of arcs (edges) of the graph is calculated as nodeN * nodeN / 4.